SelenaSmall/moody/README.md

     yarn test

-### Deployment
+## Deployment

-set up for automatic deployments to Heroku from the master branch
+set up for automatic deployments to Heroku via CircleCI pipeline from the master branch

     git push